 In August 2023, the Cup vehicle underwent a major service.
-Among other things, a pressure loss test was carried out during the engine inspection with positive results, the spring plates were replaced with racing spring plates as a precaution (there was a recall campaign by Porsche in the early 90s) and the valves were adjusted.
-All fluids such as engine oil with filter, transmission oil and brake fluid changed, spark plugs replaced, distributor cap and fingers replaced and the axle geometry measured and adapted to the 18-inch wheels, setting selected for trackdays.
+Among other things, a pressure loss test was carried out during the engine inspection with positive results, the spring plates were replaced with racing spring plates as a precaution (there was a recall by Porsche in the early 90s) and the valves were adjusted.
+All fluids such as engine oil with filter, transmission oil, and brake fluid were changed, spark plugs were replaced, the distributor cap and finger were replaced, and the axle geometry was measured and adjusted to the 18-inch wheels, with settings selected for track days.

 The original old vehicle registration document is available.